Setsuna x Hina Fanfic

 Setsuna didn't look up.
 "Eating."

-"I can see that," Saji sputtered.
-"But did you come all the way here for instant ramen?"
+"I can see that!"
+Saji sputtered.
+"But did you come all the way here for instant noodles?"

 Saji's eye twitched.
 "Does that mean she usually cooks for you?
 Really?
-Because when I offered some home-cooked food last week you walked away without saying a word."
+Because when I offered some home-cooked food last time, you walked away without saying a word."

 Setsuna stirred the noodles, still not meeting his gaze.
 "She doesn't interrogate me."